sensu/sensu-docs/content/sensu-go/5.5/guides/systemd-logs.md

 }
 {{< /highlight >}}

-Restart `rsyslog` to apply the new configuration:
+Restart `rsyslog` and `journald` to apply the new configuration:

 {{< highlight shell>}}
+systemctl restart systemd-journald
 systemctl restart rsyslog
 {{< /highlight>}}